timboormans/SIDN-XML-WHOIS/README.md

 ```

 ###### Author notes
-* Originally created in 2010 and revised in 2012.
-Overhauled in 2018 to keep it working with PHP 7+.
+* Initiated in 2010 and revised in 2012.
+Overhauled in 2018 to keep it working with PHP 7+ and added support for all new available functionality.
 * Published on GitHub for easier community driven development.